All Episodes

 That money is extracted from people, and it's spent on things that many people would never spend that money on if they had any control over it.

-But the church got roped in then, and they weren't the only ones that got roped in.
+But the church got roped in, then, and they weren't the only ones that got roped in.

 Now, where was I yesterday?

-This is I don't know, the fourth or fifth year for this.
+This is, I don't know, the fourth or fifth year for this.

 It started out as devoted to cigars and the finer things in life that you can do with cigars, Lewinsky's excluded.

-And Marvin adapted the magazine to include even more men's and male lifestyle aspects to it, while maintaining all the in-depth best coverage of cigars there is anywhere in the world.
+And Marvin adapted the magazine to include even more men's and male lifestyle aspects to it while maintaining all the in-depth best coverage of cigars there is anywhere in the world.

-It's a tough thing to do.
+And he has maintained, it's a tough thing to do.

-You know, you've got to I mean, who would have ever started a magazine about cigars in the first place?
+You know, you've got to, I mean, who would have ever started a magazine about cigars in the first place?

-This is not some chintzy little newsletter type thing.
+A beautiful, big, four-color, it's not some chintzy little newsletter type thing.

-Who would have ever thought of it?
+Who would have ever thought of that?

 It was his passion, along with wine.